simeononsecurity/simeononsecurity.ch/content/articles/cybersecurity-threats-to-watch-out-for-in-2024/index.en.md

 - **Keep all software and firmware up-to-date.** Like any other device that connects to the internet, IoT devices can have vulnerabilities that can be exploited by attackers.
 Keeping your devices up-to-date with the latest software and firmware updates can help address these vulnerabilities and improve the security of your devices.

-- **Limit the amount of personal information that you share with IoT devices.** Many IoT devices require you to provide personal information, such as your name and address, in order to function properly.
+- **Limit the amount of personal information that you share with IoT devices.** Many IoT devices require you to provide personal information, such as your name and address, to function properly.
 Be cautious about the amount of personal information that you share and only provide the minimum amount of information necessary for the device to function.

 - **Use a separate network for IoT devices to keep them isolated from your main network.** By keeping your IoT devices on a separate network, you can limit the access that they have to other devices on your main network.
 This can help prevent attackers from using IoT devices as a gateway to gain access to other devices on your network.